ProcedureKit/ProcedureKit/README.md

 A Swift framework inspired by WWDC 2015 Advanced NSOperations session.
 See the session video here: https://developer.apple.com/videos/wwdc/2015/?id=226

-## Status - 31th Oct, 2015
+## Status - 29th Nov, 2015

 As of version 2.3, Operations is a multi-platform framework, with CocoaPods support in addition to framework targets for iOS Extensions, iOS Apps, OS X, watchOS and tvOS.

 Current development focus is on improving test coverage (broke 60% for v2.3), and improving documentation coverage.
+Documentation is hosted here: [docs.danthorpe.me/operations](http://docs.danthorpe.me/operations/2.4.0/index.html).

 ## Usage